LoganFraser/VoronMods/PCBs/readme.md

 As this progresses, I'll be adding a replacement XY and YZ board so this can be an entirely self-sourced option.

 #### Update:  I have uploaded EasyEDA PCB and Gerber files.
 These are for testing only, if you decide to get some made, thoroughly test all signal/voltage paths before installing.
+Currently upladed are breakout boards that connect via EXP1 for easier wiring, and two part toolhead boards for FFC and Molex Microfit.

 ![FFC PCBs](ffc-pcbs.png)